-Michael has argued complex motions and applications including injunctions and judicial review.
-He has acted as counsel before administrative tribunals and inquests.
+Michael also has experience arguing complex motions and applications, including injunctions and judicial reviews, as well as acting as counsel before administrative tribunals and inquests.

-Michael served as president of the Hamilton Law Association in 2016-2017.
-He is also a frequent presenter at continuing professional development programs on a wide range of advocacy-related subjects.
+From 2016 to 2017, Michael served as president of the Hamilton Law Association.
+He frequently presents at continuing professional development programs on a wide range of advocacy-related subjects.

 In every aspect of his practice, Michael honours the trust his clients place in him by constantly striving to improve the lawyer-client relationship and finding new ways to foster his clients’ success.
 He takes the time to understand their pain points and their goals, and connect them with the resources they need at home and abroad.